razvantomegea/movin-contracts/README.md

 - MET tracking (premium users) with 10 MET threshold (Max daily: 500)
 - Automatic reset at midnight
 - Per-minute limits enforced: 300 steps/min, 5 METs/min
-- Rewards (staking and activity) expire if not claimed within 1 day
+- Activity rewards: 1 MVN per 10,000 steps or 10 METs
+- Rewards rates decrease by 0.1% daily, compounded

 ### Premium Benefits

 - Access to MET-based rewards
 - Enhanced earning potential
-- Ability to stake for the 24-month lock period
+- Ability to stake for the 24-month lock period (24% APY)
+- Ad-free experience in the app
+- Future features including maps, route tracking, and AI-based calorie tracking

+### Subscription Plans

+- **Free Plan**: Basic step tracking, earn MVN tokens, staking up to 12 months, referral program
+- **Premium Plan**: 100 MVN/month or 1000 MVN/year, includes MET tracking, ad-free experience, exclusive 24-month staking with 24% APY, and access to future premium features

-### Referral System (V2)
+### Referral System

 - Users can register a referrer
+- Both referrer and referee receive 1 MVN token upon registration
 - Referrers receive 1% of referee's claimed activity rewards
 - Activity bonuses are added to referrer's daily activity
+- Users can have multiple referrals, but each user can only have one referrer

 ## Prerequisites